myinqi/Celona/README.md

       on line 79 set your max horizontal resulutions minus some pixels.
 I chosse -20 pixel save and exit Ctrl+S Ctrl+Q
-      if you cant to customize edit the hyprgreetr config -> micro ~/.config/hyprgreetr/config.toml open qt5ct and qt6ct and set kvantum as theme   (ignore the error msg on bot, it works even with it)
+      if you cant to customize edit the hyprgreetr config -> micro ~/.config/hyprgreetr/config.toml open qt5ct and qt6ct and set kvantum as theme and set dialog to GTK3 or XDG  (ignore the error msg on bot, it works even with it)

 ## Installation (manual, step by step)